thegodwinproject/.github/README.md

 for the caller package on pre-configured environments.
 Currently, the test will run on the latest version of Ubuntu, macOS, and Windows OSes with supported go versions.
-The current supported go versions are 1.16 and 1.17.
-1.18 support will be added soon.
-(1.16 support will be deprecated once 1.18 support is added.)
+The currently supported go versions are 1.17 and 1.18 as per the rule we support the last two versions.

 Additionally, it runs [Dependency Review Github Action](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review#dependency-review-enforcement) to check if any vulnerable versions of dependencies could be introduced by